LinkedPasts/linked-places-format/README.md

 ## The Linked Places format (LPF)

-*v1.2, 10 Jan 2021*
+*v1.2.1, 3 Nov 2021 changes*:

+- added "year" to the "citations" element

 #### NOTES
-+ An [**alternative delimited file format**](tsv_0.3.md) is supported by [World Historical Gazetteer](http://whgazetteer.org), appropriate for relatively simple place records, e.g. those without temporally scoped names, geometries, etc., and without multiple name variants including citations.
++ An [**alternative delimited file format, LP-TSV**](tsv_0.4.md) is supported by [World Historical Gazetteer](http://whgazetteer.org), appropriate for relatively simple place records, e.g. those without temporally scoped names, geometries, etc., and without multiple name variants including citations.

 + LPF v1.2 is implemented in current versions of World Historical Gazetteer and Pelagios projects, including Recogito.
 There is a need to make improvements in a Version 2 and to develop/write the underlying ontology.
 Please consider joining a small working group in that effort.